This creme brûlée frozen custard has swirls of toasty burnt sugar bits and a creamy mouthfeel just like the original dessert!

 Meanwhile, in a separate bowl, vigorously whisk or mix with a hand mixer on medium speed the eggs, yolks, and sugar until the mixture has started to turn pale and thicken slightly.
 Don’t whip to the point that it becomes bubbly or frothy.

 When the milk is done simmering, slowly pour one cup of the mixture into the egg, whisking vigorously the whole time.
 Don’t dump it in all at once or you’ll risk scrambling your eggs!
 Once the milk has been incorporated, carefully pour the mixture back into the saucepan and stir to combine.
-Gently cook over low heat until the mixture has thickened slightly enough to coat the back of a spoon (about 2 minutes) and then remove from heat.
+Gently cook over low heat until the mixture has thickened slightly enough to coat the back of a spoon (about 2 minutes) and then remove from heat and stir in the vanilla.
 Pour the mixture through a sieve to remove any clumps that may have formed and then place the entirety of the mixture into a large plastic bag.
 Fill the sink or a large bowl with icy water and place the plastic bag directly into it to chill the mixture quickly.
 While you wait for it to chill, you can begin making your burnt sugar crunch.

 To prepare the burnt sugar crunch: